 These two mesh systems have a few things in common.

-First, they share a similar up-standing design that can topple fairly easily, and both use the same hardware units in a mesh setup.
+First, they share a similar up-standing design that can topple easily, and both use the same hardware units in a mesh setup.
 They are all a bunch of standalone-by-itself tri-band Wi-Fi 6 routers meshed together.

 Both use a vendor-assisted approach via a mobile app, which you must use to set up and manage the network.
 And in a wireless setup, both use dynamic backhaul.
 The two also support wired backhaul.